mcrice123/morphic2/src/pages/book1/book-1-page-11.md

     "\n",
     '"Wow, that was CLOSE!", exclaims Lane.
 "What were you reading?"', "\n",
-    'A voice offscreen answers, "The book about the animal dreams."', "\n\n",
+    'A voice off-screen answers, "The book about the animal dreams."', "\n\n",

     'Panel 5.',